PX4/PX4-Devguide/en/setup/dev_env_windows.md

 Windows users can alternatively install a *slightly modified* Ubuntu Linux PX4 development environment within [Bash on Windows](https://github.com/Microsoft/BashOnWindows), and use it to build firmware for NuttX/Pixhawk targets.
 We have provided a script below that makes this easy.

-> **Note** This approach does not currently support simulation because *Bash on Windows* does not enable Linux UI applications.
+> **Note** This approach can using GUI simulation tools with the help of X-Windows Application on Windows like X-Ming

 <span></span>
 > **Tip** The script has been updated to  [install Fast RTPS from (Linux) binaries](../setup/fast-rtps-installation.md#linux).